A note from Nielsen on covid-19

 Next, within that selected county, a group of block areas are chosen.

-Specially selected homes within that block area are then contacted to participate as Nielsen Families.
+Specially selected homes within that block area are then contacted to become Nielsen Families.

 WHAT ARE YOU MEASURING TO GET NIELSEN RATINGS?

-Our measurement devices pick up audio codes to know what content is being viewed and listened to.
+Our measurement devices pick up audio codes in content to know what is being viewed and listened to.
 We collect the data securely, then use a combination of science and statistics to get the ratings.

 ARE RATINGS THE SAME AS REVIEWS?